-Fee Description Prior Year Adopted Unit of Measure Raleigh Television Network (RTN) Training V Workshops Basic Field Production Workshop Three sessions (4 hours per session).
+Fee Description Current Year Proposed Unit of Measure Raleigh Television Network (RTN) Training Workshops Basic Field Production Workshop Three sessions (4 hours per session).
 Intended for individuals who either already have a basic understanding of the fundamentals of video production or for those who have never operated a camera.
 We focus on three areas video production; cinematography, lighting and audio.
-It will help you utilize the facilities and equipment that RTN provides and the working knowledge of equipment functions and basic field production. а and the working knowledge of equipment functions and basic field production. ; \$80 \$80 per person Adobe Premiere Pro Editing Workshop Two sessions (4 hours per session).
-Designed for the veteran independent producer using advanced techniques in non-linear Adobe Premiere Pro for producing high-quality videos and programs. \$80 \$80 per person Basic Studio Training Workshop Two sessions (3 hours per session).
+It will help you utilize the facilities and equipment that RTN provides and the working knowledge of equipment functions and basic field production. \$8 0 \$80 per person Adobe Premiere Pro Editing Workshop Two sessions (4 hours per session).
+Designed for the veteran independent producer using advanced techniques in non-linear Adobe Premiere Pro for producing high-quality videos and programs. \$80 per person Basic Studio Training Workshop Two sessions (3 hours per session).
 Introductory workshop for working in the studio.
 Covers operation of the studio camera, basic lighting, set design and floor directing.
 Participants will also learn the basics of shot composition, safety procedures and rules of the studio.
 The workshop will include a written test and a practical test.
-Following the final session, each student will also be required to complete a studio mock production in order to receive final certification. ; \$50 \$50 per person Studio Control Room Operation Workshop Four sessions (3 hours per session).
+Following the final session, each student will also be required to complete a studio mock production in order to receive final certification.
+Studio Control Room Operation Workshop Four sessions (3 hours per session).
 Prerequisite: Basic Studio Training Workshop.
 Required for individual directing shows, though additional training or workshops may be required.
 Designed to cover basics of live and taped video and audio production in a studio control room environment.
 Includes training in switching and audio mixing and microphone use, graphics, title pages, credits, teleprompter operation.
 The course will include written and practical tests.
-Following the final session, each student will also be required to complete a studio mock production in order to receive final certification. \$80 \$80 per person Basic Directing Workshop Two sessions (3 hours per session).
+Following the final session, each student will also be required to complete a studio mock production in order to receive final certification. \$5 \$50 per person \$80 per person Basic Directing Workshop Two sessions (3 hours per session).
 Prerequisite: Basic Control Room Operations.
-For too per percen J . individuals who wish to learn the basics of leading a studio production.
+For individuals who wish to learn the basics of leading a studio production.
 Before taking this workshop, one should be comfortable with the other positions of the control room.
 The course will concentrate on the logistics of guiding a crew and the "rules of directing".
 The final workshop will include a written test and a practical test of directing a short program along with students in the Basic Studio and Control Room Operation workshop.
-This will complete the certification requirements. \$50 \$50 per person Video File Transfer Workshop One session (1.5 hours).
+This will complete the certification requirements. \$50 per person Video File Transfer Workshop One session (1.5 hours).
 Designed to provide skills to cue, set-in/out points for dubbing complete productions.
 Downloading video to server for editing and programming.
 Producers given login identification name and space accommodation.
-Required for content produced outside of RTN. \$15 \$15 per person
+Required for content produced outside of RTN. \$1 \$15 per person

-^{}All membership and class fees are annual fees and subject to review and increases.
+All membership and class fees are annual fees and subject to review and increases.
 RTN reserves the right to cancel or postpone classes.